cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/2020-07-18-Gatway-API-Gateway.md

      - Monitor APIs
      - Manage APIs

-4. create an API that acts as a “front door” for applications to access data, business logic, or functionality from your back-end services,
+4. create an API that acts as a “front door” for applications to access data, business logic, or functionality from your back-end services
    - designed to handle workloads such as workloads running on EC2,
    - code running on AWS Lambda, or any web application.